idai-institute/scalable-textgrad/README.md

 | `STG_WORKSPACE_ROOT` | Root directory that stores version worktrees | `./agents` |
 | `STG_CODEX_COMMAND` | Path to the Codex CLI executable | `codex` |

 The Architect exposes `POST /agent/start` to bootstrap a new workspace and `POST /agent/{version}/architect/chat` to apply feedback.
+The Version Manager keeps an index of all known versions along with their registered Runner endpoints.